agsb/u2forth.asm/README.md

   size, size of this word, limited to 31 chars (0x1F), and flags for __IMMEDIATE (0x80), EXCLUSIVE (0x40), HIDDEN (0x20)__;

-  word, size characters with pad (maybe);
+  word, size characters with pad byte 0 when size is odd;

   opcode, a single byte with opcode for virtual uC, 0 Nop, 1 Leaf, 2 Twig, 3 - 7 reserved, 8 - 254 words coded in assembler

   parameters, a set of opcodes (if leaf) or a set of address of words (if twig)

-As ATmega8 have only 8k bytes of FLASH then no support for compile new words into FLASH, sure all goes to SRAM, all goes to void.
+As ATmega8 have only 8k bytes of FLASH then still no support for compile new words into FLASH, still no support for use eeprom, sure all goes to SRAM, all goes to void.

 # Constants and Variables